Go to content

 In the Spring of 2021, we made a big visual update by implementing the Feelgood Design System.

-Since then, the Feelgood Visitor Registration has had the same look and feel as the Feelgood Mobile App and Feelgood Web Portal (updated in the Autumn of 2021).
+The Feelgood Visitor Registration now has had the same look and feel as the Feelgood mobile app and Feelgood Web Portal (that was updated in the Autumn of 2021).

-We notified the clinics about this update and the reasons why months in advance.
-There were no issues after the update, everything continued to work just as well as before.
+We notified clinics about this update and its reasons months in advance.
+There were no issues after the update, everything continued to work well.

 In detail: Feelgood Design System